snystrom/memes/README.md

 dremeR is built around the [universalmotif](https://www.bioconductor.org/packages/release/bioc/html/universalmotif.html) package.
-The runDreme results object includes a `motif` column of `universalmotif` objects which can be used in all `universalmotif` functions.
+The `motif` column of the runDreme results object contains `universalmotif` objects which can be used natively in all `universalmotif` functions.

 ``` r
 library(universalmotif)